Macronaut/tudo/README.md

-# tudo
+# "Tudo" List
-A ToDo list developed with Milligram, Svelte and Back4App as the back-end service.
+A to-do task list system developed with Milligram, Svelte and Back4App as the back-end service.